 Be warned there are limitations and plenty of unfinished features or bugs within the sim code relating to fixed type cameras.
-These problems cannot be overcome in software due to the incomplete support for camera control within SimConnect and general lack of monitoring and view control within the FSX simulator code (the same limitations and problems are found in the FSX Steam Edition and Prepar3D simulators).
+These problems cannot be overcome in software due to the incomplete support for camera control within SimConnect and general lack of monitoring and view control within the simulator code.